Product catalog setup in Webflow: structure, fields, and best practices

 Policies and contact details

 Don’t make people guess.
 Include the basics like shipping notes, return policy, warranty if it applies, and your contact details.
-This removes last-minute doubt and helps people feel safer buying from you.
+This removes last-minute doubt.

 A clear call to action